canonical/charmed-etcd-operator/docs/tls/disable-tls.md

 You can disable peer-to-peer encryption alone, client-to-server encryption alone, or both at the same time.

-## Disable Peer-to-Peer Encryption in Transit
+## Disable peer-to-peer encryption in transit

-To disable the peer-to-peer communication, run:
+To disable peer-to-peer communication, run:

 ```shell
 juju remove-relation self-signed-certificates charmed-etcd:peer-certificates
 ```

-You can wait for the relation to be removed by checking the status using `juju status --watch 1s --relations`.
+You can check the status of the relation using `juju status --watch 1s --relations`.

 ```shell
 Model  Controller  Cloud/Region         Version  SLA          Timestamp